Loleatta (1977 album)

 Loleatta is the third studio album recorded by American singer Loleatta Holloway, released in 1977 on the Gold Mind label.
 Another Holloway album titled Loleatta was released in 1973.

 History

-The album features the singles "Worn Out Broke Heat", which peaked at #25 on the Hot Soul Singles chart, and "Dreamin'", which peaked at #72 on the Billboard Hot 100.
+The album features the singles "Worn Out Broke Heart", which peaked at #25 on the Hot Soul Singles chart, and "Dreamin'", which peaked at #72 on the Billboard Hot 100.
 "Hit and Run" also charted at #56 on the Hot Soul Singles chart.
 The album was remastered and reissued with bonus tracks in 2013 by Big Break Records.